Naomi Klein: Environmentalism

 She attended the Copenhagen Climate Summit of 2009.
 She put the blame for the failure of Copenhagen on President Barack Obama, and described her own country, Canada, as a "climate criminal."
 She presented the Angry Mermaid Award (a satirical award designed to recognize the corporations who have best sabotaged the climate negotiations) to Monsanto.

 Writing in the wake of Hurricane Sandy, she warned that the climate crisis constitutes a massive opportunity for disaster capitalists and corporations seeking to profit from crisis.
 But equally, the climate crisis "can be a historic moment to usher in the next great wave of progressive change," or a so-called "People's Shock."

-In November 2016, following the election of Donald Trump as the 45th President of the United States, Klein called for an international campaign to impose economic sanctions on the United States if his administration refuses to abide by the terms of the Paris Agreement.
+In 2016, following the election of Donald Trump as the 45th President of the United States, Klein called for an international campaign to impose economic sanctions on the United States if his administration refuses to abide by the terms of the Paris Agreement.

+In October 2022, Klein published an article on The Intercept that addressed COP27 and the repression of the Egyptian government; the conference took place in Egypt, a country widely seen as repressive and autocratic.
+She goes on to state "Sisi's Egypt is making a big show of solar panels and biodegradable straws ... but in reality, the regime imprisons activists and bans research.
+The climate movement should not play along," calling it greenwashing.
+In an interview with Democracy Now!, she says “what is not welcome would be pointing out this enormous lucrative network of deals that the military itself is engaged in that are linked to fossil fuels, that are linked to destroying remaining green space in cities like Cairo”.
+Klein also stressed the release of prominent political prisoner and activist Alaa Abd El-Fattah, and wrote a foreword to You Have Not Yet Been Defeated (2021), his collected writings translated by an anonymous collective.